Hurricane Michael - October 6-12, 2018

 Despite westerly vertical wind shear, the system organized into a tropical depression early on the 7th south of Cozumel.

-the morning of the 8th.
-The hurricane intensified while moving west of Cuba, before plateauing as it moved into the
+morning of the 8th.
+The hurricane intensified while moving west of Cuba, before plateauing as it moved into the southeast

-southeast Gulf of Mexico.
-On the morning of the 9th the upper level environment improved, with rapid intensification
+Gulf of Mexico.
+On the morning of the 9th the upper level environment improved, with rapid intensification resuming while

-resuming while heading north-northwest.
-Michael turned to the north on the 10th before turning northeast just prior to
+heading north-northwest.
+Michael turned to the north on the 10th before turning northeast just prior to landfall in the

-Virginia.
-The storm moved into the Atlantic, rapidly crossing the ocean between the 12th and 14th before weakening
+The storm moved into the North Atlantic, rapidly crossing the ocean between the 12th and 14th before weakening near western

 The first three graphics below show the storm total rainfall for Michael, which used rain gage information from the National Weather